 We publish new, previously unpublished work by Irish and international writers.
 We have a particular interest in promoting the short story.
 Each issue also includes a mix of poetry, book reviews and essays, alongside occasional author interviews and novel extracts.
-We welcome submissions of poetry and prose in translation.
+We also welcome submissions of poetry and prose in translation.

 Work submitted should ideally not be under consideration elsewhere.

 Each submission should include an e-mail address for reply.
+Please ensure that you keep a copy of the work itself as we are unable to return manuscripts.

 All submissions should be accompanied by a cover letter, which should include: